 I will like to explain the testing procedure of the multimeter step by step.

-In old days the car speakers were quite simple and quite easy to test.
+In the old days, the car speakers were quite simple and quite easy to test.
 These speakers were easy to handle and present on the dashboard.
 The checking of these speakers was the game of a few seconds.
-Now there is a car with more than eight speakers and it is a tough job to do.
+Now car with more than eight speakers makes it a tough job to do.
 But you can save a lot of money by doing these at home and obviously this little effort is fruitful.

 Step 2: Configuration of a Multimeter